 Depending on the project, I tend to mix PVA-glue or Mod Podge (more expensive) with the priming colour.
 This mix will insulate your material.
 Balsa, for example, will take up less water and consequently bloat less.

-Additionally, it provides a sturdy protective coat.
+Additionally, it provides a sturdy and protective coat.

 Basecoat